Typeface

 A typeface (or font family) is a design of letters, numbers and other symbols, to be used in printing or for electronic display.
 Most typefaces include variations in size (e.g., 24 point), weight (e.g., light, bold), slope (e.g., italic), width (e.g., condensed), and so on.
 Each of these variations of the typeface is a font.

 There are thousands of different typefaces in existence, with new ones being developed constantly.

 The art and craft of designing typefaces is called type design.
 Designers of typefaces are called type designers and are often employed by type foundries.
-In desktop publishing, type designers are sometimes also called "font developers" or "font designers".
-(A typographer is someone who uses typefaces to design a page layout.)
+In desktop publishing, type designers are sometimes also called "font developers" or "font designers" (a typographer is someone who uses typefaces to design a page layout).

 Every typeface is a collection of glyphs, each of which represents an individual letter, number, punctuation mark, or other symbol.
-The same glyph may be used for characters from different scripts, e.g. Roman uppercase A looks the same as Cyrillic uppercase А and Greek uppercase alpha.
+The same glyph may be used for characters from different writing systems, e.g. Roman uppercase A looks the same as Cyrillic uppercase А and Greek uppercase alpha (Α).
 There are typefaces tailored for special applications, such as cartography, astrology or mathematics.

 Terminology

-In professional typography, the term typeface is not interchangeable with the word font (originally "fount" in British English, and pronounced "font"), because the term font has historically been defined as a given alphabet and its associated characters in a single size.
+In professional typography, the term typeface is not interchangeable with the word font, because the term font has historically been defined as a given alphabet and its associated characters in a single size.
 For example, 8-point Caslon Italic was one font, and 10-point Caslon Italic was another.
-Historically, fonts came in specific sizes determining the size of characters, and in quantities of sorts or number of each letter provided.
-The design of characters in a font took into account all these factors.
+Historically, a font came from a type foundry as a set of "sorts", with number of copies of each character included.